Adontius/CPSC233-project/README.txt

-For Demonstration 3 of our project, please go to our GitHub repository at https://github.com/Adontius/CPSC233-project/tree/master/src, or under GitHub user Adontius/CPSC233-project (disregard the File.java folder within the src folder).
+For Demonstration 3 of our project, please go to our GitHub repository at https://github.com/Adontius/CPSC233-project/tree/master/src, or under GitHub user Adontius/CPSC233-project.

 Download all classes in the src folder into a new folder, and then open them all in the Eclipse IDE.
 Select the "Run" option in Eclipse on the PizzaKidGUI.java file.
 This will compile and run PizzaKidGUI.java and run our game in a new GUI window.

+Instructions for gameplay will be provided in the game window.

 To test the main text class (PizzaKidText.java), run 'PizzaKidTextTest.java' as a JUnit test.

-Instructions for gameplay will be provided in the game window.